ovh/docs/pages/web/hosting/cms_manual_installation_drupal/guide.en-gb.md

 Enter the information requested:

-- *Site name*: enter the name of your future Drupal website.
+- *Site name*: Enter the name of your future Drupal website.

-- *Site email address*: enter a valid email address that will be used by your Drupal website.
+- *Site email address*: Enter a valid email address that will be used by your Drupal website.

-- *Username*: Enter a username to log in to your Drupal (Back Office) administration panel.
+- *Username*: Enter a username to log in to your Drupal administration panel.

-- *Password* and *Confirm password*: set the password that will be associated with your username to access your *Back Office* Drupal.
+- *Password* and *Confirm password*: Set the password that will be associated with your username to access your Drupal back office .

 Then continue to the bottom of the page:

 ![Drupal installation step 5-1](images/Drupal-install-configure-site-5-2.png){.thumbnail}

-- *Email address*: enter your email address.
+- *Email address*: Enter your email address.
 Ideally, enter the same address you entered earlier in the form *Site email address*.

-- *Default country*: choose the country where your website will be visited the most.
+- *Default country*: Choose the country from which your website will be visited the most.

-- *Default time zone*: select the default time zone for your website.
+- *Default time zone*: Select the default time zone for your website.

 Click `Save and Continue`{.action}.